Get us in your inbox

-The best restaurants of Montreal's Mile End you need to eat at
+The best restaurants in Montreal's Mile End you need to eat at

-Small and sturdy, the best Mile End restaurants help make its neighbourhood one of the coolest spots in town to dine out
+Mile End restaurants are one of the reasons this neighbourhood is one of the coolest spots in town to dine out.

 Advertising

-Montreal’s Mile End is small nieghbourhood that’s densely packed with a ton of culture, and if something’s rich in culture, it’s rich with some of the city’s top spots to eat.
+Montreal’s Mile End is a tiny nieghbourhood densely packed with a ton of culture.
+And when somewhere’s rich in culture, it’s usually also rich with some of the city’s top spots to eat.
+No wonder Blake Lively is gushing over her favourite Mile End spots, and why it was ranked the 5th coolest neighbourhood in the world.
 The number of boutiques, cafés with the best coffee and famous bagel shops found along streets like Van Horne and Mont-Royal make the area an amazing microcosm good living, but make no mistake: The most noteworthy aspect here is the diverse combination of beloved iconic food, cheap eats for students, young guns serving unique takes on classics and Michelin-calibre restaurants that receive regular critical acclaim.
-There’s no dearth of dining options here, but knowing where to begin is the key, so try to keep up.
+There’s no shortage of dining options here, but knowing where to begin is the key.

 The best restaurants in the Mile End